 I highly recommend a lovely book on St. John to all of my incoming guests and have copies available for you when you arrive: ST JOHN: OFF THE BEATEN TRACK by Gerald Singer.
 It offers several trips' worth of ideas for your visit to St. John, complete with guides to activities, color photos, maps and historical info.
 There are a multitude of things to do on the island.
 You can go scuba diving, snorkeling, kayaking, paddleboarding, sailing on a day sail, hiking on one of St. John’s 20+ trails, visit one of the island’s many ruins from the era when it was a Danish colony, make a day trip to the British Virgin Islands to visit the Baths, or just sit on a beach and soak in the sun and serenity.
 There are also some interesting shops in both Cruz Bay and Coral Bay, and there is often live music on the island at night.
 During season, there is an amazing open mic night where many local musicians come and jamb and visitors are welcome to bring their instruments and join in.

 What should I bring?

 Rash guard for swimming.
 Hat for the beach.
 Sunglasses.
 Other items: bathing suits and cover ups, shorts and tees for guys, sundresses for women.
+Water shoes.
 Keep it simple.
 Most people leave here never having worn most of the stuff they brought.
 St. John is a very casual island – you will not need any dressy clothing.

 What do I provide (linens, towels, chairs, etc)?